 If you are looking to file a request for re-parole, you must do it at least ninety (90) days before your Arrival or Departure Record expires.

 In applying for an extension of parole with the USCIS you should:

-Denied parole cannot be appealed to a court or tribunal.
+No, denied parole cannot be appealed to a court or tribunal.
 The decision of an immigration officer shall be final and executory.
 Nevertheless, if you later came across any new evidence or facts that are relevant to your parole application, you may send the new documents together with the updated corroborating evidence following the procedures in filing for parole.

 To Apply for Humanitarian Parole for Medical Reasons you will be required to submit these documents;

 Applying for parole can be complicated and may be mishandled by an applicant who has very little knowledge in US Immigration Law.
 Talking to a qualified immigration attorney will increase your chance of approval